just-a-dev20/Obsidian-OS/README.md

 ## 🛠️ Installation & Rebase

-To rebase an existing Fedora Silverblue/Kinoite installation to Cinnablue, follow these steps:
+To rebase an existing Fedora Silverblue/Kinoite installation to Obsidian-OS, follow these steps:

 ### 1. Preparation
 Ensure your system is up to date and you have backed up important data.